Fazli (poet)

 Fazli Chalabi Fuzulizade (Fəzli Çələbi Füzulizadə, فضلی چلبی فضولی زاده; c.
-1543 – 1605), commonly known as Fazli (Fəzli, فضلی), was a 16th-century Azerbaijani poet.
+1543–1605), commonly known as Fazli (Fəzli, فضلی), was a 16th-century poet.
 He wrote in Azerbaijani, Persian, and Arabic and was the son of the major Azerbaijani poet Fuzuli.
 Fazli was best known for his talent in creating chronograms and riddles within his poems.

 Name

-According to professor of Turkish literature, Filiz Kılıç, Fazli's full name was Fazli Chalabi Fuzulizade.
-His pen name, Fazli, means "belonging to munificence or abundance" and is likely a tribute to the pen name of his father, the poet Fuzuli.
+Fazli's full name was Fazli Chalabi Fuzulizade.
+His pen name, Fazli, means "belonging to munificence or abundance" and is likely a tribute to his father, the poet Fuzuli, whose pen name means "superfluous".

 Biography

-Fazli's exact date of birth is uncertain, but it must have been before 1556 when his father passed away.
-Poet Ahdi's Tezkire in 1563/64 described him as a mature poet, suggesting that he was born around 1543.
+Born in Karbala, Fazli's exact date of birth is uncertain, but it must have been before 1556 when his father died.
+The 16th–century Ottoman poet and bibliographer Ahdi's Tezkire (a bibliographical dictionary of poetry) in 1563/64 described him as a mature poet, suggesting that he was born around 1543.
 Fazli received much of his poetic education from his father.
-It is believed that he died in 1605.
+Ahdi described Fazli as an intelligent and contented person.
+He also noted that Fazli was more interested in secular knowledge than religious studies.
+It is generally accepted that Fazli died in 1605.

 Poetry

 Fazli is recognised as a minor poet due to the limited amount and quality of his work.
 He wrote verses in Azerbaijani, Persian, and Arabic in the aruz form (poetry using quantifying prosody).
 His poetry is characterized by a notable degree of creativity.
-According to Ahdi, Fazli was more interested in secular knowledge than religious studies.
-In one of his qitas, he expresses support for Sunni beliefs and opposition to Qizilbash views.
-Fazli is most renowned for his exceptional ability to create chronograms and riddles within his poems.
+In one of his qitas (a form of monorhyme poetry), he expresses support for Sunni beliefs and opposition to Qizilbash views.
+Fazli is most renowned for his skill in creating chronograms and riddles within his poems.
 His qoshma (non-religious verse form) poems are also believed to have inspired later Turkic poets from Azerbaijan.